Lilith-In-Starlight/kismesis/readme.md

 The Kismesis engine is made as a separate crate from the Kismesis static site generator because this way it's possible to simply export the necessary types as public in order to allow for plugins.
 The necessary interfaces to make this process more ergonomic are still to come, but it is perfectly possible to make plugins as things are.

 ## Roadmap
-- Move compiler::compile_project() function out of this crate and into a proper crate for the Kismesis static site generator
 - Run plugins in a separate thread to give them a fresh stack (or figure out a way to optimize this crate's stack usage)
 - Improve the PDK in order to make things easier
 - Allow for recursive templating